stevekuznetsov/consistent-import-aliases/README.md

 # consistent-import-aliases

+# WARNING
+Even for all of my best efforts, this tool still has a small, to me random chance of having printer errors when re-writing a file.
+It is entirely unclear to me why this is or what specifically about those files causes the decorated AST library to fall over, but please use this tool with caution.

 Automation to ensure that consistent import aliases are used for packages across a Go project.

 Often, projects will develop implicit rules and patterns around aliasing imports of packages with generic names.